Black Diamond, Florida

 Black Diamond is a census-designated place (CDP) in Citrus County, Florida, United States.
 The population was 1,255 at the 2020 census, up from 1,101 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 Geography

-Black Diamond is located north of the geographic center of Citrus County at (28.911262, -82.492608).
+Black Diamond is located north of the geographic center of Citrus County.
 It is bordered to the north by Pine Ridge, to the east by Beverly Hills and Pine Ridge, and to the south by Lecanto.
 County Road 491 (North Lecanto Highway) forms the eastern edge of the CDP, leading northeast 5 mi to U.S. Route 41 and south 4 mi to State Road 44 in Lecanto.

 According to the United States Census Bureau, the CDP has a total area of 10.2 km2, all land.